This post may contain affiliate links. Please read our disclosure policy.

 - Budget Tip: Add a cup or two of cooked rice to stretch the recipe further.

-- Serving Suggestions: Chicken tortilla soup is a crowd favorite!
-Serve from a crockpot and set up a toppings bar on the side.
+- Serving Suggestions: Chicken tortilla soup is great served with a toppings bar.

 Ingredient Tips for Chicken Tortilla Soup

-- Tortilla Strips: Homemade tortilla strips are fun and easy to make!
+- Tortilla Strips: Homemade tortilla strips are easy to make!
 Any crunchies like Fritos or tortilla chips will also work.

 - Mix in dollops of sour cream, guacamole, or salsa for quick, flavorful upgrades.